basrijn/riab_cam-doc/README.md

 The main user interface will indicate if a reliable PTP source is found in the network.
 Please note that your network switch needs to support PTP.
 The "TP-Link TL-SG105PE" referenced earlier has been extensively tested.

 If you do not have access to a PTP time source, a NTP time source in the local network provides very good performance.
 It should not be a problem to get 10ms or better accuracy.

+When using an internet NTP source, like [pool.ntp.org](https://ntp.org/), you will see an accuracy of around 30ms.

 When not using PTP, the software will timestamp using the time of the PC.
 See the setup section for a software recommendation to have better control over the PC time.